ElektraInitiative/PermaplanT/doc/usecases/polyculture/map_specific_favorite_groups.md

   - The plants layer is selected.
   - At least one plant is placed.
 - **Main success scenario:**
-  - The user adds or removes a plant group from her list of favorites.
+  - The user adds a plant or a plant group to her list of favorites.
 - **Alternative scenario:**
   - The user wants to reorder their list of favorite plant groups.
-  - The user wants to reset their list of favorite plant groups.
+  - The user wants to remove favorite plant groups.
 - **Error scenario:**
   - The user attempts to add a plant group that is already in their favorites.
 - **Postcondition:**
-  - The set of map specific favorites has changed according to the changes the user made.
+  - The set of map-specific favorites has changed according to the changes the user made.
     The state of these favorites can be seen in the plant layer.
 - **Non-functional Constraints:**
   - It must be clear that a favorite was added or removed.